 There are two philosophies about managing remote workers.
 One is to monitor every keystroke and the other is to focus on results and build trust that both parties will do what they are supposed to do.
 I’ve noticed that people generally live up to my expectations, so I prefer to trust people.
 To do that, I have found it’s better, if your business allows you the luxury, to only hire remote workers who meet certain criteria that makes them well-suited to being productive while working remotely.
 This is what we’ve learned through experience with remote employees:

-- Hire Self-starters: They are fueled by intrinsic motivation that makes them want to produce good work.
+They are fueled by the intrinsic motivation that makes them want to produce good work.

-Another aspect of confidence: Remote employees must be good at asking for feedback and acting on the feedback they receive.
+Another aspect of confidence is that remote employees must be good at asking for feedback and acting on the feedback they receive.